Trusty Joe’s Top Picks

 Buying an inexpensive espresso machine is one of the best things a coffee lover like you can do.
 It offers the convenience of espresso drinks right from your own counter-top and saves you a fortune from having to go to your local cafe.

-But how do you find an espresso maker that’s cheap, yet still good enough to take up valuable kitchen counter space?
+But how do you find a cheap espresso machine that’s still good enough to take up valuable kitchen counter space?

 That’s where I can help!

-As your trusty companion, I’ve put more than 30 espresso makers to the test and guzzled more shots of coffee than I can count.
-All for the sake of putting this guide together to help you find the best cheap espresso machine for your home.
+As your trusty companion, I’ve put more than 30 of the cheapest espresso machines to the test and guzzled more shots of coffee than I can count.
+All for the sake of putting this guide together to help you find the best espresso machine for your home.

 We’ll start by going over the important features you should consider and then I’ll show you my top five picks and what makes them so great.

-Features to look for in a cheap espresso machine
+Features to look for in the best cheap espresso machine

 Before we jump into the list of reviews for the best budget espresso machine, there are a few things you’ll want to take note of when buying your own.